raystack/raccoon/docs/docs/guides/deployment.md

   **Test The Setup**

   To make sure the deployment can handle the load, you need to test it with the same number of connections and request you are expecting.
 You can find a guide on how to publish events [here](guides/publishing.md).
 You can also check example client [here](https://github.com/raystack/raccoon/tree/main/docs/example).
-If there is something wrong with Raccon, you can check the [troubleshooting](guides/troubleshooting.md) section.
+If there is something wrong with Raccoon, you can check the [troubleshooting](guides/troubleshooting.md) section.